Controlled Sequential Information Fusion with Social Sensors: Consistency of Controlled Information Fusion

 \subsection{Controlled Information Fusion}

 Fig.\ref{fig:cf_f} shows the bi-directional interaction between the fusion center and the social sensor.
 The incentives chosen by the fusion center affects the reward function of the social sensors, and hence affects the decisions chosen.
 The decisions chosen in turn affect the estimate of the state (\ref{eq:PubBel}) for the fusion center as in (\ref{eq:SLF}).
 Recall that social learning terminates after a finite horizon (see remark on Information cascade after (\ref{eq:ICH})).
 Theorem~\ref{lem:lmts} below shows how to control the incentives to the social sensors to delay herding and information cascades, and hence estimate the state asymptotically.
 In particular, it is shown how the fusion center can \textit{control the incentives} such that the fusion of Bayesian estimates is consistent.

 We will express{\footnote{This is possible because of (A1) and (A2); see \cite{Kri12}.}} the belief space $\Pi(2)$ as a disjoint union of three connected regions to describe the sensors' decision dynamics as a function of the incentive $p$: a region $\mathcal{P}_1^\cntrl$ - where action $a=2$ is optimal; a region $\mathcal{P}_3^\cntrl$ - where action $a=1$ is optimal; a region $\mathcal{P}_2^\cntrl$ - where action $a=y$ is optimal.
-From (\ref{eq:AcS}), the decision of the social sensor depends on the private belief $\eta_y$ and the reward $r_a$ (defined in (\ref{eq:rwrd})).
+From (\ref{eq:AcS}), the decision of the social sensor depends on the private belief $\eta_y$ and the reward $r_a$ (defined in (\ref{eq:Gam_xa})).
 Therefore, define:

 where $r_a$ for $a = \{1,2\}$ are the social sensors' rewards and $\mathcal{P}^\cntrl$ models the explicit dependence of the width of the regions on the incentive parameter $p$ through $r_a$, $\eta_{y=1}$ and $\eta_{y=2}$ denote the private belief updates after $y=1$ and $y=2$ respectively.
 The region $\mathcal{P}_1^\cntrl \cup \mathcal{P}_3^\cntrl$ is the \textit{herding} region and $\mathcal{P}_2^\cntrl$ is the \textit{social learning} region for any $p \in [0,1]$. \begin{theorem} Under (A1) and (A2), the following relation holds between the incentive $p_{k}$ and the public belief $\pi_{k+1}$: